 You will find the group concerned with your success and be ready to assist you throughout the process.

-All exam sessions take place on the Saturdays shown below at 9:00am
+All exam sessions take place on the 4th Saturdays of the month except as shown below.
+Please arrive for the exam at 8:45 am

 Session Information: Pre-registration for the Amateur Radio Exam session is requested.
 You can register by calling Dan Royer at 952-888-9756 or send an e-mail to KE0OR@arrl.net .